 3. No Beans, Legumes or Fruits

 Your goal on the Keto-Friendly South Beach Diet is to keep your overall daily net carbs within your 50 gram limit.
 This means that even good carbs like beans, legumes, whole grains and starchy vegetables are kept in moderation.
 We also recommend extremely limiting fruit due to the higher carb and sugar content.
 However, if you decide to include very small quantities of fruit, choose options that are lower in carbs and higher in fiber.
 Berries would be the best option if you are looking to incorporate a small amount of fruit.
-On your keto-friendly plan, a quarter cup of raspberries can count towards your three allowable Extras for the day.
-However, it’s still important to make sure this fits into your net carb limit.
+Count them towards your daily Extras (Click here for recommended serving sizes. >) and keep note of your daily net carb intake for the day.
 Try to fill up to non-starchy veggies, like leafy greens, cauliflower, broccoli, mushrooms and zucchini.

 4. DIY Days Still Apply